chipsalliance/firrtl-spec/spec.md

 Annotations encode arbitrary metadata and associate it with zero or more targets ([@sec:targets]) in a FIRRTL circuit.

-Annotations are represented as a dictionary, with a "class" field which describes which annotation it is, and a "target" field which represents the IR object it is attached to.
+Annotations are represented as a dictionary, with a required "class" field which describes which annotation it is.
+An annotation has an optional "target" field which represents the IR object it is attached to.
 Annotations may have arbitrary additional fields attached.
 Some annotation classes extend other annotations, which effectively means that the subclass annotation implies to effect of the parent annotation.

 Annotations are serializable to JSON.